-- At playtime, all children stay in their own classrooms, supervised by staff. - At lunchtime, P1 P4 pupils eat in the hall as usual and then return to their classrooms. - P5- P7 pupils start in their classroom (supervised by Pupil Support Assistants) and then come to eat in the school hall.
+- At playtime, all children stay in their own classrooms, supervised by staff. - At lunchtime, P1 P5 pupils eat in the hall as usual and then return to their classrooms. - P6- P7 pupils start in their classroom (supervised by Pupil Support Assistants) and school dinner pupils come to eat in the school hall.